Westphalia: Modern Westphalia

 After World War II in 1946, the present state of North Rhine-Westphalia was created by the British military government from the former Prussian Province of Westphalia and the northern half of the former Prussian Rhine Province.
 The old governmental districts of 1816 stayed in place.
 When in 1947 the former Free State of Lippe with its capital Detmold joined North Rhine-Westphalia, the "Governmental District of Minden" was enlarged by this territory and renamed "Governmental District of Detmold".
 In total, North Rhine-Westphalia is subdivided into five governmental districts (Regierungsbezirke).
 Westphalia today consists of the old governmental districts of Arnsberg and Münster and of Detmold (including the District of Lippe, which is a separate historical region).
 Inhabitants of the region call themselves Westphalians and their home region Westphalia even though there is no administrative division by that name.

 Economy

 Westphalia is home to the headquarters of Westfalia-Werke, the contractor that built the Volkswagen Westfalia Campers.

 In popular culture

-Candide: The protagonist of Voltaire's novella of the same name, resides in Westphalia in the beginning of the story.
+In Candide, the protagonist of Voltaire's novella of the same name, resides in Westphalia in the beginning of the story.